BDC Hamburger Icon

 Hire from within.

-Hiring externally is significantly more expensive than hiring from within your company, which saves time and can be the ideal solution when there is a lack of external applicants.
+Hiring externally is significantly more expensive than promoting from within your company, which saves time and can be the ideal solution when there is a lack of external applicants.
 Plus, an internal hire will already possess an understanding of your company’s culture, staff and processes, which means less time will have to be spent on new-hire procedures.
 Still, there are a few steps to take for this option to succeed.

 Redefine the data scientist’s role.